mucsi96/nightwatch-cucumber/README.md

     Given I open Google's search page
     Then the title is "Google"
     And the Google search form exists

-Scenario: Searching Google again

-    Given I open Google's search page
-    Then the title is "Google"
-    And the Google search form exists

 ```

-## Sample step definition file
+Step definitions files are located in `step-definitions` folder.

-All step definitions will run with this set to Nightwatch.js client or browser object
+All step definitions will run with `this` set to Nightwatch.js client or browser object

 ```
+// step-definitions/google.js
 module.exports = function() {

     this.Given(/^I open Google's search page$/, function() {